QDeltaSoft/qradiopredict/README.md

 - Qt 5
 - Sqlite 3
 - GDAL >= 1.7.0 compiled with GEOS (if using clutter attenuation)
-- Qt 4.7 or later and optionally Qt Creator (qradiopredict works with Qt 5) On Debian: apt-get install gdal-bin libgdal1 libgdal1-dev libgeos-3.3.3 libgeos-dev libsqlite3-0
+- optionally Qt Creator (qradiopredict works with Qt 5) On Debian: apt-get install gdal-bin libgdal1 libgdal1-dev libgeos-3.3.3 libgeos-dev libsqlite3-0

 QRadioPredict comes with a simple qmake build setup.
 It can be compiled from within Qt Creator or in a terminal: